-At the request of John D'Amato and Kristina Inn, Keala Pono Archaeological Consulting conducted an archaeological inventory survey (AIS) of TMK: (1) 5-6-001:028 (por.) in Mālaekahana Ahupua'a, Ko'olauloa District, on the island of O'ahu.
-A new septic system is proposed for the parcel, and the archaeological inventory survey was designed to identify any historic properties that may be located in the project area in anticipation of the proposed construction.
+At the request of John D'Amato and Kristina Inn (landowners), Keala Pono Archaeological Consulting conducted archaeological monitoring at TMK: (1) 5-6-001:028 (por.) in Mālaekahana Ahupua'a, Ko'olauloa District, on the island of O'ahu.
+A new septic system was installed on the parcel.